tdwg/bdq/tg2/_review/docs/guide/bdqffdq/index.md

 | Non-RDF structured data (literal) | `Response.result` | field corresponding to `bdqffdq:hasResponseResultValue` | literal | `17` |
 | Non-RDF structured data (literal) | `Response.comment` | field corresponding to `bdqffdq:hasResponseComment` | literal (string) | `Provided value 11 is a valid dwc:day.` |

-A bdqffdq:hasResponseStatus is always categorical, a bdqffdq:hasResponseComment is always literal, a Response.result may be either a categorical bdqffdq:hasResponseResult or a literal bdqffdq:hasResponseResultValue.
+A `bdqffdq:hasResponseStatus` is always categorical, a bdqffdq:hasResponseComment is always literal, a Response.result may be either a categorical bdqffdq:hasResponseResult or a literal bdqffdq:hasResponseResultValue.

+It is precicely because of this potential for results to be represented as RDF or as non-RDF structured data that the `Named Individuals` such as `bdqffdq:COMPLIANT` used in results are given labels in all upper case with underscores to facilitate their use and recognition as string constant values in non-RDF contexts.

-### 2.5 Organization of the bdqtest: classes  (non-normative)
+### 2.5 Organization of the bdqffdq: classes  (non-normative)

 Following is a knowledge graph showing the is-a relationships between the classes in the Fitness For Use Framework: